jacksondunstan/NativeCollections/README.md

 # NativeLinkedList<T>

-The only collection type available so far is `NativeLinkedList<T>`.
+This is a doubly-linked list backed by parallel arrays.
 Here's how to use it:

 ```csharp
 // Create an empty list with capacity for five nodes